 Schoenfeld’s main interest, which builds on all of the work described above, is in creating and sustaining ambitious and equitable instruction.
 His conception of powerful learning environments, called Teaching for Robust Understanding (TRU) Framework, provides a comprehensive yet accessible description of the five dimensions of learning environments from which all students emerge as knowledgeable, resourceful, and agentive thinkers and problem solvers.
 Schoenfeld’s work for the past decade has involved fleshing out the ideas in TRU and building tools and partnerships to help teachers, schools, and school districts implement increasingly powerful instruction.

 The TRU website contains extensive descriptions of TRU, collections of tools for use in classrooms and in professional development, links to partner organizations, and an extended collection of downloadable papers.
-Two new books, Helping Students Become Powerful Mathematics Thinkers: Case Studies of Teaching for Robust Understanding and Mathematics Teaching On Target: A TRU guide for Enriching Mathematics Teaching at all Grade Levels, will be published in the near future.
+Two new books, Helping Students Become Powerful Mathematics Thinkers: Case Studies of Teaching for Robust Understanding (www.routledge.com/9781032441689) and Mathematics Teaching On Target: A TRU guide for Enriching Mathematics Teaching at all Grade Levels (www.routledge.com/9781032441672) have just been published.

 A folder containing Schoenfeld’s CV and a collection of downloadable papers is available here.

 Publications related to the Teaching for Robust Understanding Framework can be downloaded from the TRU Framework web site, here.